-Güzin Bayraksan is an associate professor in the Integrated Systems Engineering Department and an affiliated faculty member of the Sustainability Institute and the Translational Data Analytics Institute at the Ohio State University (OSU).
+Güzin Bayraksan is a professor in the Integrated Systems Engineering Department and an affiliated faculty member of the Sustainability Institute and the Translational Data Analytics Institute at the Ohio State University (OSU).
 Prior to joining OSU, she was first an assistant professor and subsequently a tenured associate professor in the department of Systems and Industrial Engineering at the University of Arizona (UA), where she was also a member of the Graduate Interdisciplinary Program in Applied Mathematics.

 Her research focuses on optimization under uncertainty, including models and methods for stochastic programming, risk-averse and distributionally robust optimization, and the design of algorithms for solving these problems via decomposition and Monte Carlo sampling-based techniques.
 In particular, her research aims to identify which scenarios are important for optimization problems under uncertainty and use a minimal number of representative data points to solve these models to a high accuracy.
 She applies these models and methods to solve problems of critical societal interest in water resources management and water-energy infrastructure design and operation.
 Her papers have appeared in several top journals such as Mathematical Programming, SIAM Journal on Optimization and Operations Research, and her research has been supported by multiple grants from the National Science Foundation (NSF) and the Department of Energy (DoE).